The Health Benefits of Medicinal Mushrooms

 The antitumor and immunomodulatory effects of agaricus are due to immunopotentiation or direct inhibition of angiogenesis.
 An agaricus extract enhanced doxorubicin-induced apoptosis against drug-resistant human hepatocellular carcinoma.
 Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients who were undergoing chemotherapy and preliminary data showed that daily intake of agaricus powder improved the quality of life among cancer patients who were in remission.

-Dosage for an Alcohol based Tincture: Chaga Tincture.
-Use 40 drops, taken two to three times per day.
+Dosage for an Chaga Tincture: 40 drops of chaga tincture, taken two to three times per day.

 How medicinal mushrooms attack cancer cells